eostitan/eosio-chronicle-indexer-template/README.md

 ## EOSIO Chronicle Indexer

-Will employ the open source Chronicle project to collect and organise data from EOSIO blockchains.
+Will employ the open source [EOS Chronicle project](https://github.com/EOSChronicleProject/eos-chronicle) to collect and organise data from EOSIO blockchains.

 ### To Run